-For opinion pieces, the views expressed by writers are theirs and will not necessarily reflect the views of the Africa Agenda organization.
-For example, content published by Africa Agenda that is controversial in nature will not mean that it is endorsed by this organization.
+For opinion pieces, the views expressed by writers are theirs alone and will not reflect the views of the Africa Agenda organization.
+For example, content published by Africa Agenda that is controversial in nature will not/does mean it is endorsed by this organization.
 Africa Agenda shall not be held accountable for opinions that are those of the writer.

 Copyright and Ownership of Material

-Africa Agenda retains the copyright in all material produced or contributed by Africa Agenda staff.
-Readers may download, use and read such material from the website for personal and non-commercial use, but cannot alter without permission.
+Africa Agenda retains the copyright to all material produced or contributed by Africa Agenda writers.
+Readers may download, use and read such material from the website for personal and non-commercial use, but cannot alter it without permission.

-Volunteer writers and bloggers retain the ownership of their articles and/or blogs but agree to give Africa Agenda the right to publish it on our website.
+Volunteer writers and bloggers retain the ownership of their articles and/or blog posts but agree to give Africa Agenda the right to publish it on our website.
 Writers who submit their works to Africa Agenda give the organization the permission to make reasonable changes to articles and blog posts.
-Reasonable changes that can be made may include grammar, spelling, syntax, and basic facts that do not change the meaning or intent of the story.
+Reasonable changes that can be made may include grammar, spelling, syntax, and corrections to basic facts that do not change the meaning or intent of the story.
 If the need arises to make significant changes to a submitted work we’ll seek the writers permission before doing so.

 Process for Contributing to Africa Agenda Website

-• Interested volunteer writers and bloggers should submit a cover letter and resume to Office@AfricaAgenda.org.
-We will review your application and contact you to set up an interview.
+• Interested writers and bloggers should submit a cover letter and resume to Office@AfricaAgenda.org.
+After receipt we will review your application and contact you to set up an interview.

-• If selected, Africa Agenda will set up an account and you will receive a Username and Password.
+• If selected, Africa Agenda will set up an account through which you’ll receive a Username and Password to proceed.

-• When your article or blog post is ready, you’ll be required to submit it online and you will receive an e-mail acknowledgement.
+• When your article or blog post is ready, you’ll be required to submit it online.

-• The articles will be reviewed and if they meet our editorial criteria they will be published.
+• Blog posts or articles will be reviewed and if they meet our editorial criteria they will be published.

-• If information needs verification, the writer will be contacted to make revisions.
-Once corrected, the writer can resubmit for possible publication.
+• If any information needs verification, the writer will be contacted to make revisions.

 Website Content Guideline

 Africa Agenda seeks to have a professional website where articles are supported by at least one original source or reference, preferably backed up by secondary sources.
 If it is an opinion, a point of view or a commentary, we will label it as such.
-Content for the website should be:
+All content for the website should be meeting the following criteria:

-• Succinct, clear, and engaging and have a compelling, clear title.
+• Succinct, clear, engaging, and have a compelling, clear title.

 • Use short active sentences.